ygorhora/mcp-sync-config/README.md

 ## 👏 Acknowledgments

 - Thanks to all contributors who have helped improve this tool
-- Special thanks to the Claude Desktop team for creating the MCP protocol
+- Special thanks to the Claude team for creating the MCP protocol
 - Built with [uv](https://github.com/astral-sh/uv) for fast, reliable Python dependency management

 ## 📞 Support